Japan Summer Trip. Day 9: Nara

 The southern octagonal hall

-The three storey pagoda
+The three-story pagoda

-We were entering the Kofukuji temple from the back, this is the front entrance
+We were entering the Kofukuji temple from the back; this is the front entrance

 You won't be lost in this small city with lots of signage

-Mrs Hatcho explaining about the Geisha
+Mrs. Hatcho is explaining about Geisha.

 We were told that the merchant house was narrow but very deep because the land taxes were assessed based on the width of the frontage.
-We visited the old traditional medicine shop and many interesting views in the residential area.
+We visited the old traditional medicine shop and saw many interesting views in the residential area.

 Old Machiya townhouses